mediastandardstrust/superfastmatch/README.md

     ./scripts/bootstrap.sh

 and wait for everything to build.
 The script will ask you for your sudo password, which is required to install the libraries.

+On Ubuntu you'll need to do this first:

+    sudo apt-get install libunwind7

+Which is a dependency for perftools.

 Test
 ----